-How to Keep Your Cat From Making You the Toy at Playtime
+How to Keep Your Kitten From Making You the Toy at Playtime

 Your cat deserves to play.
 You deserve to walk away unscathed.